 It is important that we have direct communication from parents or carers to explain an absence.
 We cannot accept a child's explanation.
 If your child is absent please speak with your child's teacher or with the school office, in person or by phone.
 Please make every effort to keep in touch by whatever means suits you best.

-If no reason for absence has been given, you will be contacted promptly by the Headteacher and it may be followed up by the school's Attendance Officer.
+If no reason for absence has been given, you will be contacted promptly by the office staff which could result in a letter or phone call from the Headteacher.
+Where there is persistent absence, it may be followed up by the school's Attendance Officer.